top of page

 Overnight in Karachi.

-DAY 2: KARACHI SITES
+DAY 2: KARACHI SIGHTS

-Next, we’ll head to the National Museum of Pakistan.
-Here, we'll explore a fascinating collection of art, archaeology, and cultural heritage that offers deep insights into the rich history of the region.
+We start our day with a visit to to the National Museum of Pakistan.
+Here, we’ll explore a fascinating collection of art, archaeology, and cultural heritage that offers deep insights into the rich history of the country.
+Next we visit Empress Market and the British-built Frere Hall.

 In the afternoon, we’ll pay a visit to the Ali Jinnah Mausoleum.
 This is a perfect opportunity to honor the founder of Pakistan while admiring the mausoleum’s impressive architecture and tranquil gardens.
+Next, we visit Clifton Beach, where we can bask in the sun and take in the stunning views as we stroll along the shore.
+Here we will enjoy dinner overlooking the Arabian Sea.

 Overnight in Karachi.